neo-project/global-blockchain-compliance-hub/_posts/Peru/1111-11-03-peru-tax-and-auditing-requirements.md

   - The mining and hydrocarbon industries (except for natural gas) that enter into tax stability agreements is stabilized at the tax rate in force plus two additional percentage points
 - **Surtax**: No
 - **Alternative Minimum Tax**: No
-- **Foreign Tax Credit**: Tax credit available for income tax paid on foreign-source income .
+- **Foreign Tax Credit**: Tax credit available for income tax paid on foreign-source income.
 More information [here](https://www2.deloitte.com/content/dam/Deloitte/global/Documents/Tax/dttl-tax-peruhighlights-2018.pdf)
 - **Participation exemption**: No
 - **Holding Company Regime**: No
 - **Incentives**: Investors in large mining, oil or gas operations may conclude tax law stability agreements with the government for periods of 10 to 15 years